akien-mga/godot-old-wiki/devel_volunteers.md

 ### X11 Platform

-Some features do not work in X11, notably fullscreen support, or setting a icon (in a way that will work in Ubuntu).
 A PulseAudio backend might be needed too, as some users have problems with ALSA backend while PulseAudio runs.
 If you have experience with this platform help is appreciated!

 ## Signing